Looking for more information? Here’s everything you should need.

 Examining the stranded asset risk of coal plants in Indonesia, Vietnam and The Philippines

 These three country briefings examine the potential stranded risk exposure associated with planned and existing coal-fired power capacity in Indonesia, Vietnam and the Philippines.
-The study also examine how meeting the climate goals set out in the Paris Agreement is likely to affect the economic viability of planned and operational coal-fired power plants across the three Southeast Asian countries.
+The study also examines how meeting the climate goals set out in the Paris Agreement is likely to affect the economic viability of planned and operational coal-fired power plants across the three Southeast Asian countries.

 The briefing results are informed by detailed asset-level economic and financial modelling.
 The models are underpinned by detailed asset inventory and performance data, as well as comprehensive technical, market and regulatory assumptions.
 For further information on the applied methodology, please refer to the appendix of the individual country briefs.